 Ioanna is a Ph.D. researcher at the School of Law of the University of Nottingham, exploring Intellectual Property law, blockchain technology and fashion.
-She has also worked as a Lecturer in Intellectual Property Law at Kingston University.
+She is a Postgraduate Teaching Assistant in Intellectual Property Law and EU Law at the University of Nottingham.
+She has also worked as a Lecturer in Intellectual Property Law at Kingston University and as a guest Lecturer for the Fashion Law course at the Milano Fashion Institute.
 She holds an LL.M. in Intellectual Property and Information Technology Law with Distinction from the University of Sussex (2018) and a First Class with Honours LL.B.
 Law Degree from Coventry University (2017).
 In 2016, she has been appointed as President of ELSA Coventry and she has held the voluntary Legal Researcher position at Aspiring Solicitors Coventry (2016).
 She has also participated at the Warwickshire Young Lawyers Mentoring Scheme (2015) and has been a Law Student Ambassador (2015-2018), both for Coventry University and for the University of Sussex.

-Ioanna is the Assistant - Organiser for the European Copyright Society's (ECS) Annual Conference 2022, which will take place in Nottingham, hosted by Prof. Estelle Derclaye.
+Ioanna is the Assistant - Organiser for the European Copyright Society's (ECS) Annual Conference 2022, which took place in Nottingham, hosted by Prof. Estelle Derclaye.
 She also works part-time as an LLM Workshops Instructor for the University of Nottingham.
-Ioanna has also taken up two internships involving multi-jurisdictional IP law research and translating at the University of Nottingham Commercial Law Centre (June-July 2021).
+Ioanna has also taken up three internships involving multi-jurisdictional IP law research and translating at the University of Nottingham Commercial Law Centre (June-July 2021 & July-August 2022).

-She is currently undertaking her Ph.D. in the area of IP law, blockchain technology and the fashion business model.
+She is currently undertaking her Ph.D. in the area of IP law, blockchain technology and the fashion industry.
 She has adopted a comparative research methodology, particularly focusing on the legal frameworks of three jurisdictions, namely the United Kingdom, the European Union and the United States.
-Lastly, in 2018, she has produced original research for her LL.M. dissertation, exploring the implications of 3D-printing technology on IP law infringement in fashion.
+In 2018, she produced original research for her LL.M. dissertation, exploring the implications of 3D-printing technology on IP law infringement in fashion.

 Current Status Ph.D. in Law (full-time)